List of ministers of social protection of the Armenian Soviet Socialist Republic: Narine Misak Balayan

 In 1962–1969, she worked as a precinct master in Yerevan Leather Factory.

 In 1965, Narine Balayan became a member of the Communist Party.

 In the period of 1966–1970, she was sent to Moscow for trainings at Moscow Technological Institute of Light Industry and got her Qualification of a leather maker engineer.

 In 1969–1970, she was the Head of Technical Supervision at Leather Manufacturing unit after Stepan Shahumyan.
-She was also CP Exempt Secretary of the same union.
+She was also CP exempt secretary of the same unit.

 In 1974–1977, she studied at Moscow Higher Party School (present-day Academy of Social Sciences).
 In the years 1976 to 1982, she chaired the Republican Trade Union Committee of Textile and Light Industry Workers of Armenia.
 Narine Balayan was the Secretary of Armenia's Republican Trade Union Council (1982–1985).

 In 1985–1990, she was appointed the Minister of Social Security of Armenia.

 In 1990, Narine Balayan was appointed Deputy at the first Convocation of the Supreme Council of Armenia; headed the subcommittees of Social Affairs.

 In 1995–1997, she was Deputy General Director of Russia's Geological Expertise over social issues.

 From 2000 to 2006, she headed the National Institute of Labor and Social Studies.
 She has been the Advisor to the RA Minister of Labor and Social Affairs since 2006 until now.

 Narine Badalyan used to combine state work with public activity.
 From 1983 to 1991, she was Deputy Head of the Soviet Afro-Asian Solidarity Committee.

 She has been the Chairman of the Public Charity “Apaven” (Charity and Health Fund) since 1992.
 She was awarded with medals, certificates of appreciation, orders of “People’s Friendship” and “The Badge of Honor”.
 She has got certificates issued by international organizations.

 Narine Badalyan is married, has got two sons and four grandchildren.

 A lot of constructions were built up throughout the period Narine Badalyan was Minister and Deputy, among them: Palace of Culture and Sport of the Deaf and Dumb, Kharberd Orphanage, German Center of Prosthetics, Red Cross International Spinal Center, “Artmed” Medical Rehabilitation Centre, Ear-Nose-Throat Hospital, Boarding Houses for war and labor veterans and a number of industrial enterprises for the blind and deaf.

 Moreover, Narine Badalyan is the author of the Collection “Social Security Normative Acts” (1987).
 She wrote the book “Charity and Health Fund Activity for the Time Period 1992–1997” (1998), the training manual “Sociology” (2002, co-author) and the Methodological Guides “For Social Workers Dealing with the Elderly and Disabled” (2003), “Social Activities with Parents and their Children” (2004) and “Social Work Inside Families” (2005).

 Narine Badalyan, the Advisor to the RA Minister of Labor and Social Affairs was awarded with Mkhitar Heratsi Medal for long-term and impeccable work on the 19th anniversary of the RA Independence by the RA President Decree made on September 16, 2010.